 Texel Guinea Pig Health Issues

 It’s very important to note any change in your pet’s behavior, appetite, sounds, elimination, or any other abnormality.
-Treating any disorder timely is highly recommended before a situation goes out of hand.
+Treating any disorder at the earliest is highly recommended before a situation goes out of hand.

 Knotted hair and skin problem:

-Texels can have mobility issues due to knotted or tangled fur and if they won’t move around enough it will cause obesity.
+Texels can have mobility issues due to knotted or tangled fur, and if they don’t move around enough, it will cause obesity.